jbandi/oldblog.jonasbandi.net/_posts/2016-10-01-myth-of-superset.md

 TypeScript throws:

 ```
-Error TS2459: Type '{ three: number; four: number; five: number; six: number; }' has no property 'seven' and no string index signature.
+Error TS2459: Type '{ three: number; four: number; }' has no property 'seven' and no string index signature.
 ```
 However interestingly TypeScript allows to destructure the same object to function parameters like this: